libertine-linux/libertine/README.md

 #### `.config` files

-These are named as `<package>.config` (where `<package>` is a software package name) and are shell script files which are `source`'d by `<package>` when it is built.
+These are named as `<package>.config` (where `<package>` is a software package name) and are shell script files which are `source``d by `<package>` when it is built.
 They typically contain shell script variables which can be set to different values to control the package output.
-If a `.config` file is missing, the package's build will use sensible defaults.
+If a `.config` file is missing, the package`s build will use sensible defaults.
 Since these files are shell script, they can contain empty lines and comments starting with `#`.

 #### `.mk` files